1 Meaning

 Sky is womb and she's the moon

-I am my mother on the wall, with us all
+I am my mother on the wall

-I move in water, shore to shore,
+I move in water shore to shore

 Nothing's more